raven-computing/project-init/README.md

 ## Tests

-Compatibility tests can be performed by running the ```test.sh``` script:
+Execute the test suite by running the ```test.sh``` script:
 ```bash
 ./test.sh
 ```

-This will show you if the underlying system is compatible.
+This will show you if the underlying system is compatible and perform functionality tests for the Project Init tool.

+See ```test.sh -?``` for available options.

 ## License